Hexagon/pup/docs/service.md

   - `--home`: Specifies a home directory, defaulting to the current user's $HOME.
   - `--user`: Specifies a user other than the current user, only used in system-mode.
   - `--cwd`: Specifies a working directory other than the default, defaulting to the location of `pup.json`.
+  - `--env`: Specifies environment variables to be passed to the service, in the format `KEY=VALUE`.
+Multiple variables can be passed by using the flag multiple times, e.g., `-e KEY1=VALUE1 -e KEY2=VALUE2`.

 ## Using Docker